LemonsInSpace/Arbitrary-Order-Masked-Keccak/README.md

-This still uses things like memcpy etc - it hasnt been security verified and will be updated and optimised as I go on
+This hasn't been security verrified and is still being updated and optimised but it is on the surface correct

+I think.